 - Attainment Examinations: Examinations will be administered in physical, organic, and inorganic chemistry.
 The exams will be scheduled during orientation week.
 Please review the suggestions on preparing for the exams.

 - Course Registration: Following your attainment examinations, you will be scheduled to meet individually with members of the GPC to discuss the results of your exams and to advise you on courses.
 The schedule of individual appointments will be distributed during orientation week.

 - TA Training: You will receive a TA assignment as either a recitation TA, laboratory TA or a course assistant when you arrive on campus.
 The department offers specific TA training for each of these types of positions and also organizes required general training for all Chemistry TAs.
 This training will take a substantial part of your first two weeks on campus.
 The schedule will be provided to you when it is available.

-- Student ID Card: You will need to visit the Hub to get your card.
+- Student ID Card: You will receive your ID card on the first day of orientation.
 The ID Card will allow you access to many university services, including the library, athletic facilities, and access to Mellon Institute, the location of the Department of Chemistry and access to university and public transportation services.